“It is not the mountain we conquer, but ourselves” – Sir Edmund Hillary

 GETTING STARTED IN FREERIDE COMPETITION:

-The ROOKIE FREEDOM SERIES entry-level events are accessible to anyone with strong off-piste skills in steeps.
+British Freeride also run ROOKIE FREERIDE EVENTS, entry-level events accessible to anyone with strong off-piste skills in steeps.

 Each competition event is unique.
 The different venues, topography, snow and weather conditions all culminate in competitions that differ greatly, offering very individual and exciting opportunities to participate.